Renan Luce: Clan Des Miros (2009–2014)

 12 October 2009, his second album, The Clan Des Miros, was released.
 Its singles were "La Fille de la Bande" and "On n'est pas à une bêtise près", which was used for the film Le Petit Nicolas, and Nantes.

 Luce began a tour on 1 October 2009 which extended into 2010, including concerts at La Cigale in Paris in October, three in Olympia (fully booked) from 10 to 12 May 2010 and some time in Quebec.

 Following one of his concerts at the Olympia, he received a double platinum album for the sale of 230,000 albums in France (and received a gold disk in Belgium).

-D'Un Tonne À Un Tout Petit Poids (2014–present)
+D'Une Tonne À Un Tout Petit Poids (2014–present)

-On 7 April 2014, after a three-year break, Luce brought out a new album, D'Un Tonne À Un Tout Petit Poids ("From a Ton to a Very Small Weight").
+On 7 April 2014, after a three-year break, Luce brought out a new album, D'Une Tonne À Un Tout Petit Poids ("From a Ton to a Very Small Weight").
 This album was produced with the Swede Peter von Poehl.
 On 10 February 2014, a single from the album was released: "Appelle Quand Tu Te Réveilles" ("Call Me When You Wake Up").

 Personal life

 Luce was married to Lolita Séchan, the daughter of Renaud.
-Their only child Heloise was born on 3 August 2011.
+Their only child Héloïse was born on 3 August 2011.
 They separated in 2016.